xmonader/letsbuildacompiler-pretty/src/tutor11_lexicalscanrevisit.md

 {--------------------------------------------------------------}
 ```

-In procedures like Add, we don't  have  to use Match anymore.
+In procedures like `Add`, we don't  have  to use `Match` anymore.
 We
-need only call Next to advance the input stream:
+need only call `Next` to advance the input stream:

 ```delphi
 {--------------------------------------------------------------}